My Quiet Kitchen

 pin to save recipe on Pinterest

-overhead shot of asparagus salad on a white plate.
+overhead shot of asparagus salad on a white plate

 Ingredient Notes

-Easter egg radishes are often easy to find in stores and at farmers markets around the same time asparagus is plentiful.
+• Radishes - Easter egg radishes are often easy to find in stores and at farmers markets around the same time asparagus is plentiful.
 Feel free to use any variety of radish you enjoy, like pink, violet, cherry belle, or watermelon.

 Chia seeds provide plant-based Omega-3 fatty acids as well as protein and fiber.
 Cashews introduce a little more creaminess and also provide healthy, whole-food plant fats, fiber and protein.